-A Word for Babachir Lawal
+A WORD FOR BABACHIR LAWAL

 If we are looking for “flat spare tyres” and I daresay “chicken-hearted ice cream sellers”, Babachir should look towards the Vice President that he happily served and worked under and not Kashim Shettima who is doing an excellent job and supporting the President in a profound and eloquent manner.

-Unlike the VP he served Kashim did not turn a blind eye when both Christians and Muslims were being slaughtered by terrorists without consequence under the previous regime.
+Unlike the VP he served Kashim did not turn a blind eye, remain silent and hide under the bed when both Christians and Muslims were being slaughtered by terrorists without consequence under the previous regime.

 Babachir can criticise the government as much as he wants and no one is losing any sleep over it but he should stop doing so in the name of Christianity.